KirillMcQ/SRTOS/DESIGN.md

 # Design

 SRTOS is designed with safety and ease-of-learning in mind.
-The goal of the project is not only be a good introductory RTOS, but also be memory-safe and reliable.
+The goal of the project is not only to be an introductory RTOS, but also be memory-safe and reliable.
 This file will give information on the scheduler design and behavior, as well as reasons behind the implementation.

 ## Useful Terminology